AliGhorashiCMT/Coherent-Perfect-Absorption/spheres/README.md

 **cpa through finite surface impedance.ipynb**: Investigates CPA at large and small values for $kR$ for a sphere.
 For small $kR$, for TM modes, we tune the surface conductivity around the surface plasmon value $-il(l+1)\sigma(\omega)/\omega\varepsilon_0\approx l\varepsilon + (l+1)$ (see https://hackmd.io/@aligho/ByCdz6A3ex).
 For TE modes, we tune the surface conductivity around the value $\sigma(\omega)\approx -i(2l+1)/\mu_0\omega a$ (see the same set of notes).
 For large $kR$, we fix the conductivity to be $\sigma(\omega)=c\varepsilon_0$ and we see periodic CPA (see https://hackmd.io/@aligho/HkO2bPW6ex).

 **cpa surface conductivity.ipynb**: Calculates, from closed form solutions (see https://hackmd.io/@aligho/BkyC6e3agg, corresponding to **Equation 1** of **CLEO submission**) the conductivity required for CPA and calculates the bandwidth for graphene.
-For a derivation of an approximation to the CPA bandwidth, see https://hackmd.io/@aligho/r1zDQZNgbg. **Figure 1 for CLEO**
+For a derivation of an approximation to the CPA bandwidth, see https://hackmd.io/@aligho/r1zDQZNgbg. **Figure 1 for CLEO**.
+For notes on obtaining the DC scattering time from mobility measurements, refer to these notes: https://hackmd.io/@aligho/BJGLhC-h-l (pdf of notes in ../pdfs_of_notes).

 **cpa for te modes with a dielectric.ipynb**: **Figure 2 for CLEO**